School lunches and Childhood Obesity

 If you’re unhappy with what your school is offering, speak up!
 You never know what kind of change you can make until you try.
 You can also pack a healthy, nutritious bag lunch for your child if the school lunches provided don’t meet your personal standards for your child.

-Start losing weight today!
-If you struggle with weight loss, don't hesitate to contact us at 718-491-5525.
-Make an appointment with weight loss expert Dr. Aron, who can help you lose up to 10 to 20 lbs or more each month.
+If you struggle with weight loss, please contact us at 718-491-5525.
+Make an appointment with medical weight loss expert Dr. Oksana Aron, who can help you lose up to 10 to 20 lbs or more each month.
 A healthier family starts with a healthier You!